jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 Initial F-algebra for a given endofunctor, is interestingly unique up to isomorphism.
 This means that, even though there could be many forms of the initial object, it does not matter which is used.
-From the above, it is seen that coproducts can produce initial f-algebras.
+From the above, it is seen that coproducts can produce initial f-algebras - this is not the only way.
 By taking the fix point of the pattern functor, it is initial [@free] and exists [@DBLP:journals/scp/Malcolm90].

 In lambda calculus, it is not possible to refer to the function